 Regardless of their age, most women are familiar with the symptoms of menopause.
-However, what many people do not realize is that there are three distinct stages to menopause: perimenopause, menopause and postmenopause.
+However, many people do not realize that there are three distinct stages to menopause: perimenopause, menopause, and postmenopause.
 In this article, we will focus on postmenopausal symptoms, so you can know when you are reaching the end of menopause.

 Perimenopause is the few years leading up to menopause.
 During this time, hormone levels begin to fall, and many of the typical menopause symptoms begin.
 These include: